-14 citizens have picked up petitions to qualify as candidates for Clarksville City Council and City Judge.
-The qualification period opened on Monday, June 22nd and the deadline to return the petitions is August 20th.
-No incumbents have picked up a petition as of 10:00 a.m.
-June 26th.
+Another week has ended in the race to qualify for Clarksville City Council and City Judge.
+The qualification period opened on Monday, June 22nd and the deadline to return petitions is August 20th.
+This week, no new candidates officially qualified for the respective City Council race, but a sixth potential candidate has picked up a petition to run in Ward 12.